 The fights themselves retain all the wincing immediacy of their forerunners; Caple may not be as innovative at staging them as the Coog was, but there's ultimately only so many ways you can stage a boxing match, so let's not be unjust to Caple for merely doing them masterfully.
 (Meanwhile, the little novelties are memorable here: Caple's crosscutting between Donnie sinking into a pool while the women in his life discuss his choices is standard enough, but the way their overdubbed voices gurgle through the water whenever his ears drop below the surface would be mildly fascinating, even if it didn't suggest that, yeah, Donnie can hear them, he's just not listening.
 Still, I'll concede that Creed II is noticeably worse-cut than its predecessor—Caple doesn't seem to give a crap about strict continuity—but I suspect that's just Caple and his three-person editing team privileging performance above our awareness of microscopic errors.)

 And throughout, it does place the greatest burden on Michael B. Jordan's shoulders.
 He triumphs, as he's wont to do.
 One day, I'll look forward to seeing Jordan stretch beyond roles that take advantage of his uncanny ability to gain your sympathy and understanding even as he appears a twitch away from rage; but that day is not today, and Creed and Creed II share the distinction of being the two vehicles that have used Jordan's best trick to its most sublime effect.
 Caple may be even more sensitive than Coogler was to Jordan's ability to command the screen with just the way he holds his eyes in a sideways glance.
 Meanwhile, this film about athletic perfectionism has nothing but love for the perfected athletes it takes as its subjects, frequently taking time to remind you of their inspirational beauty.
-It's an earnest celebration of the male form without the thick layer of "no homo" irony that tends to degrade every other effort these days.
+It's an earnest celebration of the male form without the thick layer of irony that tends to degrade every other effort these days.

 There are other actors in the film, too, I guess: notably, there's Sylvester Stallone, whom you won't be tremendously surprised co-wrote the script, though it's still a self-deprecating one (Rocky dodders along with a funny, melancholy, almost Andy Rooneyish distracted crankiness), and it's definitely one that never permits Rocky to be anything more than a supporting character in Donnie's drama.
 Rocky's the mentor—and the oracle, who channels the father—both of whom Donnie has to surpass.
 That's something Rocky has to come to terms with, too.
 Then again, not every criticism of the film is off the mark: if your opinion of Bianca, like mine, was that she was a mirror to Donnie with as much potential as a character as he had, then, sadly, Creed II disagrees.
 Tessa Thompson took nearly Creed's whole runtime to finally devolve into a standard-issue Boxing Movie Girlfriend.
 Creed II starts out looking like it's going to correct that, right up until it doubles down on it via motherhood; one suspects Thompson's musical side was mollified by Caple featuring her in a pair of production numbers that, still, exist mostly only to support Donnie.
 But if this is the film's only real, thoroughgoing flaw, it's hard to separate it from the whole: Creed II cares so much about Donnie that it can't really find the time or energy to care about anybody else.
 Thus the job of this cast, in this movie, is to keep everything around Donnie elevated to the highest possible levels of emotion—a soap opera, in the best sense of the term.
 And that's certainly one of Creed II's great strengths: the way it keeps you at the same fever-pitch as its hero for a full 130 minutes without ever being wearying, punctuating its melodrama with two explosively cathartic boxing matches that define one of the clearest two-act structures a movie's had in a while.
 Perhaps more movies should try it.